Connected workflow diagram with steps, decision nodes, and an AI assistant orchestrating a multi-step automation

 • Branchesif/else and match on whatever fields you want.

-• For-each loops — iterate over an array (every attendee, every line item, every new feed item).
+• For-each loops — iterate over an array.

 • Filter — stop the run if a condition isn’t met.

-• Fallback stepson_error_next is a first-class field.
-When a step fails, route to a recovery step instead of failing the whole run.
+• Fallback steps — when a step fails, route to a recovery step instead of failing the whole run.

 Why this one works

 Carly previews against your actual data before saving.
-When she drafts a workflow for you, she pulls real recent events from the connected app — your actual Gmail messages, your actual Stripe charges — and renders what each step would output.
+She pulls real recent events from the connected app — your actual Gmail messages, your actual Stripe charges — and renders what each step would output.
 If a field reference is wrong, you see it in red before the workflow ever runs live.

 The graph is deterministic.
-The LLM’s job is to author the workflow, not to execute it.
+The AI’s job is to author the workflow, not to execute it.
 Once it’s saved, every run follows the same explicit steps.
 No agent loop deciding what to do each time.
 No token cost per run.
-No nondeterminism in production.

 When you actually need an LLM in the middle